Dushyantgoswami/docs/docs/develop/get-started/init-sequencer.md

 slug: init-sequencer
 ---

-Like a validator, RollApp sequencers processes transactions, produces RollApp blocks, and submit a batched set of blocks to the base layers for security.
-Sequencers utilize the [Dymint](https://github.com/dymensionxyz/dymint) processing and networking engine that powers the consensus-free blockchain called RollApps.
+Like a validator, RollApp sequencers process transactions, produce RollApp blocks, and submit a batched set of blocks for security.

 # Create a sequencer account